stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 The CDS/CDNSKEY inefficiency may be addressed by the child sending a NOTIFY(CDS) to an address where the parent listens for such notifications.

+While the receiving side will often be a scanning service provided by the registry itself, it is expected that in the ICANN RRR model, some registries will prefer registrars to conduct CDS/CDNSKEY scans.
+For such parents, the receiving service should notify the appropriate registrar, over any communication channel deemed suitable between registry and registry (such as EPP).
+Such internal processing is inconsequential from the perspective of the child: the NOTIFY packet is simply sent to the listener address.

 To address the CDS/CDNSKEY dichotomy, NOTIFY(CDS) is defined to indicate any child-side changes pertaining to a upcoming update of DS records.
 Upon receipt of NOTIFY(CDS), the parent SHOULD initiate the same scan